 Background: Hepatitis B virus (HBV) is a major health problem, it's a worldwide pandemic.
 In Yemen, previous surveys conducted showed a high prevalence of hepatitis B infection.
 Hepatitis B vaccination is the most effective way to prevent hepatitis B virus infection and its consequences (such as cirrhosis, hepatocellular carcinoma, and liver failure).

-Aim: To assess the immune status of hepatitis B virus among first-year students at the faculties of Thamar University during the academic year 2021-2022.
+Aim: To assess the immune status of the hepatitis B virus among first-year students at the faculties of Thamar University during the academic year 2021-2022.

 Methods: A total 196 of first-year students participated in this cross-sectional study and tested for anti-HBsAg and the antibody to HBV core antigen (anti-HBc) and HBsAg by using ELISA during the period from January to May 2022 at Thamar University.
 An anti-HBs antibody titer ≥10 mIU/mL was regarded as being protective against HBV infection.

 Results: In this study, 22.4% of the students had protective levels against hepatitis B, while 77.6% had a non-protective level.
 HBV markers showed that 19.90%, 2.55%, and 75.51% of the students had been vaccinated and immunized due to a previous infection and exposed to HBV infection respectively and only 2.04% of them were non-obvious cases.
 The prevalence of anti-HBc was 4.6%.
-Risk factors that showed statistical significance were found between positive anti-HBc and family history of HBV (P = 0.01).
+Risk factors that showed statistical significance were found between positive anti-HBc and a family history of HBV (P = 0.01).

-Conclusion: The low prevalence of hepatitis B protection levels in Thamar University medical students needs further research and necessitates implementation of a screening and vaccination program for all non-immunized healthcare students.
+Conclusion: The low prevalence of hepatitis B protection levels amongThamar University medical students needs further research and necessitates the implementation of a screening and vaccination program for all non-immunized healthcare students.

 Keywords: Antibodies, Hepatitis B virus, Immunization in Yemen, Low immunity